robinparisi/ssh-manager/README.md

 # SSH Manager

+:warning: This script is not maintained anymore.
+It's a really old project and it's way better to use ssh_config with autocomplete or some alias for example.

 A simple script to manage ssh connections on *inx ( Such as UNIX, Linux, Mac OS, etc)